Today's Holidays for June 29

 2002 Rosemary Clooney b.
 1928 American singer, actress.
 The 1978 TV movie Escape From Madness dramatized her confinement in a California mental hospital.

-1993 Aladena "Jimmy the Weasel" Fratianno b. circa 1914 Italian-born American mob boss.
+1993 Aladena "Jimmy the Weasel" Fratianno b.
+1913 Italian-born American mob boss.
 In 1977, while he was head of the Los Angeles crime family, he became a government witness against the mob.
 His testimony contributed to the conviction of 26 mob members.
 He was the subject of the books The Last Mafioso and Vengeance is Mine.

 1990 Irving Wallace b.
 1916 American novelist.
 His books have sold over 120,000,000 copies.